microsoft/pgtoolsservice/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Developing the PostgreSQL Tools Service
-1. Ensure that Python2.7 or above is installed - Python3 is supported (you will have to use python3 or pip3 in place of python or pip commands in this guide)
+1. Ensure that Python3.6 or above is installed - older versions of Python may work but are not supported
+    - Note that when these instructions refer to 'python3' or 'pip3' you may need to use the commands 'python' or 'pip' instead if you are on Windows
-2. Run `pip install -r requirements.txt` from the root of the project
+2. Run `pip3 install -r requirements.txt` from the root of the project
     - If you need to install pip, see [pip Installation](https://pip.pypa.io/en/latest/installing/)

 ## Before Committing